AriFordsham/GHCWiki/type-functions-status.md

 - ~~rw~~: VALID.
 Changed error message for GADTs.
 Seems to be the same behaviour as in Simple5a.
 - tc210: INVALID (matching `forall a.a -> Int` against \`Int -\> Int fails).
 - tc211: INVALID (tests impredicative types).
-- tcfail046: VALID: Changed error message, BUT the new error message has one more type synonym unfolding, which should be avoided.
+- tcfail046: VALID.
+Changed error message, BUT the new error message has one more type synonym unfolding, which should be avoided.
+- tcfail065: VALID.
+Cosmetic difference, as tidy names are assigned in different order.
+- tcfail068: ??
+Reports two errors less (probably due to different recovery points)
+- tcfail076: VALID.
+Same as tcfail065.
 - ~~tcfail071~~: ??
 Changed error message (has now only one of two parts).
 Unsure whether the lack of the second part signals regress.
 - tcfail102: VALID.

+- tcfail103: VALID.
+Error message is actually better!

   - tcfail128: VALID.
 Same as tcfail046.
   - ~~tcfail145~~: VALID.
 Error message got worse.
   - ~~tcfail153~~: VALID.
 Related to Simple5a in that a match against a rigid type variable gets reported as an equality context that could not be deduced.
+- tcfail179: VALID.
+If anything, the error message improved.

   - while: VALID.
 Works if definition of `succeed` gets a type signature `Monad m => a -> m a`.
 The error seems to be due to the new GADT rules about annotations, but the error message is a bit strange; ie, need to be improved.

 Summary of *critical* problems: